 Located in Western Europe, France is home to nearly 65 million people and has a landmass of 640,427 square kilometres, and is often referred to as the "Gateway to Western Europe".

 Known for its stunning scenery and delicious cuisine, France has a longstanding reputation for being one of the most idyllic countries to visit in Europe.
 Blessed with an abundance of nature and rolling countryside, France is the perfect destination for a campervan holiday.
 One of the main advantages of campervan hire in France is that you can enjoy the freedom of exploring the off beaten tracks.
 Spend your days discovering historic villages, hidden beaches and breathtaking vineyards.

 Due to its rich history, colourful culture and fine cuisine – France is a country that everyone should visit at least once in their life.
-With so much to do and see, campervan hire is undoubtedly the best way to explore the diverse and fascinating country.
-Before booking your campervan hire with Compare and Choose, there are a few factors you will need to consider.
+With so much to do and see, a motorhome is undoubtedly the best way to explore the diverse and fascinating country.
+Before booking your motorhome with Compare and Choose, there are a few factors you will need to consider.
 Such as time of year, the rules of the road and camping locations.

 Situated in the centre of France, Loire Valley, also known as the "cradle of the French", is the perfect destination to get lost in the countries stunning countryside.
 A trip here can be spent strolling through picturesque fruit orchards, discovering majestic castles or exploring the stunning vineyards.
 The central part of the valley has been listed as a UNESCO World Heritage Site and boasts a plethora of welcoming campsites.
 Nestled along the Loire, there’s plenty of places to park your campervan overnight.